-Squat - there are many variations of the squat yet all target the gluteals, core, quadriceps, and to a slight degree, the hamstrings.
+Squat - there are many variations of the squat, yet all target the gluteals, core, quadriceps, and to a slight degree, the hamstrings.

 Lunge - splitting the feet forwards and backwards, a lunge requires flexibility, stability and balance.
-The lunge targets the gluteal group, quadriceps, core and hamstrings much like the Squat, however the split stance adds a very different dynamic which we will go into later.
+The lunge targets the gluteal group, quadriceps, core and hamstrings, much like the Squat.
+However, the split stance adds a very different dynamic which we will go into later.

-movement in my opinion.
+action, in my opinion.

 “But I Squat so do I really need to Deadlift as well?”